Jade Thirlwall

-Jade Amelia Thirlwall (born 26 December 1992) is an English singer.
-Her music career began at the age of 15, when she auditioned for The X Factor UK on three occasions before rising to prominence as a member of the girl group Little Mix.
+Jade Amelia Thirlwall (born 26 December 1992), known mononymously as Jade (stylised in all caps), is an English singer.
+Her music career began at the age of 15, when she auditioned for The X Factor on three occasions before rising to prominence as a member of the girl group Little Mix.
 Formed during the show's eighth series, Little Mix became the first group to win the competition, and together went on to release six studio albums and amassed nineteen UK top-ten singles, five of which reached number one.
 Before going into hiatus in 2022, they became the first girl group to win the Brit Award for British Group.

 In 2022, Thirlwall signed a solo record deal with RCA Records and released her debut single, "Angel of My Dreams" in 2024, which reached number seven on the UK Singles Chart and was nominated for Song of the Year at the 2025 Brit Awards.
-Her debut solo studio album That's Showbiz Baby was released on 12 September 2025 to critical acclaim, and debuted at number three on the UK Albums Chart.
+Her debut solo studio album That's Showbiz Baby! was released on 12 September 2025 to critical acclaim, and debuted at number three on the UK Albums Chart.
+It spawned the further singles "Fantasy", "FUFN", "Plastic Box", and "Unconditional".

 In addition to her solo work, Thirlwall has co-written songs for various artists through her publishing deal with Sony/ATV Music.
 Known for her political and social activism, she is an advocate for LGBTQ+ rights and an ambassador for Stonewall.
 Her involvement with charity work earned her the Gay Times Honour for Allyship in 2021 and 2025.
-She won Best Pop Act at the 2025 Brit Awards and received the Trailblazer Award at the Rolling Stone UK 2024 awards.
+She won Best Pop Act at the 2025 Brit Awards; making her the first former girl band member to win a solo Brit Award.
+In 2024, she received the Trailblazer Award at the Rolling Stone UK awards.

 Early life

 Jade Amelia Thirlwall was born on 26 December 1992 in South Shields, Tyne and Wear, England, to parents Norma Badwi and James Thirlwall.
 She has an older brother.
-She has Egyptian and Yemeni descent from her mother's side and English descent from her father's.
-She identifies herself as mixed-race, and has been learning to connect more with her Arab-Egyptian-Yemeni heritage and the Arabic language in hopes of travelling more to the Middle East.
+She is of Egyptian and Yemeni descent on her mother's side and English descent on her father's side.
+She identifies herself as mixed-race, and has been making efforts to reconnect with her Arab heritage and learn the Arabic language in hopes of travelling more to the Middle East.

 As a child, Thirlwall attended an Islamic school to learn how to read and write in Arabic and attended church.
 During her teenage years, she studied pop vocals and cosmetic makeup and completed three A-levels at South Tyneside College.
-In 1943, Thirlwall's grandfather Mohammed Ahmed Saleh Badwi, a devout Muslim, had emigrated from Yemen ending up in South Shields, and worked as a fireman in the merchant navy, and as a labourer at the docks.
-He met his wife Amelia in South Shields.
-Thirlwall's great-grandfather was from Egypt.
+In 1943, Thirlwall's grandfather Mohammed, a devout Muslim, emigrated from Yemen to South Shields, where he met Jade's grandmother, his wife Amelia who was from Egypt.